Academic Programs Profile

 When students change majors, it often requires a change in academic advisor.
 If the student is remaining in the School, the Dean of the School will assign a new advisor.
 If the student is changing schools, The Professional Academic Advisor in the new School will assign the student a new advisor after a brief interview.
 Because academic advising is a continuous process of clarification and evaluation, it requires the delivery of accurate and timely information regarding major and career choices, course offerings, policies, and procedures along with the tools to help students navigate the many choices at their disposal.

 Ultimately, a student’s educational program is his/her own responsibility.
 The final onus for satisfying degree requirements rests entirely with each student.
 By recognizing the student’s right to personal decisions and freedom of choice, Neumann University seeks to stimulate and support the individual student’s development and maturation.

 Change of Academic Advisor

 Either the academic advisor or the student may initiate a change in the advising relationship by contacting the appropriate School Dean.
-Students assigned an academic advisor through the Academic Advising Center or Academic Coaching should contact the Dean of Academic Support Services to request a change of advisor.

 The following Registration Procedure has been established for undergraduate students at Neumann University.